TykTechnologies/tyk-demo/README.md

 There is a Postman collection built to compliment the API definitions.
 This lets you start using Tyk features and functionality straight away.

-Import the `Tyk Demo.postman_collection.json` into your Postman to start making requests.
+Import the `tyk_demo.postman_collection.json` into your Postman to start making requests.

 # Resetting